-During the year ended June 30, 2021, the Foundation received \$4,187,143 in funding from federal sources from the United States Department of Agriculture National Institute of Food and Agriculture.
-Funding is dependent on legislative actions which are never certain.
+During the year ended June 30, 2022, the Foundation received funding from federal sources from the United States Department of Agriculture National Institute of Food and Agriculture and state sources from the Florida Department of Agriculture and Consumer Services and Special State Legislature Appropriation.
+Federal and State funding is dependent on legislative actions which are never certain.
 The critical importance of containing the spread of huanglongbing (Citrus Greening) and developing resistant varieties makes the mission of CRDF important to the future of Florida citrus agriculture.